on August 13, 2021 (last modified on January 21, 2022) • 15 minute read

 Paige Arnof-Fenn of Mavens & Moguls starts off with, “For my business, it is by generating content/speaking/thought leadership.
 A PQL is not only someone who has used marketing successfully, they also match the characteristics of our target audience/ideal client profile, have experienced the value of marketing, and have expressed the need/buying intent.”

 Jonathan Aufray of Growth Hackers Services adds, “To generate product qualified leads, it’s important to bring people into your funnel (from brand awareness to purchase).
 First, you want to share with people educational, insightful content such as a blog post, an e-book, or a video.
+See those who interact with your content using a lead generation dashboard.
 Then, you can retarget the people who engaged with your content by sharing with them your product benefits, testimonials, reviews, and product demos.
 Now, they will become product qualified leads.”

 And here’s a great retargeting tip you can use as shared by Tom Dunlap of Conversion Rate Store, “To generate more PQLs, target a series of 3-7 education videos on YouTube or Facebook and then run a conversion-focused remarketing or lookalike campaigns on users who watched more than 50% of at least one video.